Arthebalino/Project-Euler/README.md

 # Project-Euler
-https://projecteuler.net/    Solvin problems by Python
+https://projecteuler.net/    Solvin problems by Python and mind.